Welcome to the Humanitarian Engineering Community

 “Foster the application of professional engineering discipline to the leadership, management, design and delivery of humanitarian undertakings”.

-Our Body of Knowledge (BOK) will incorporates links to existing bodies of knowledge and resources for Humanitarian Engineering and related fields and professions, as well as a collection of case studies, practice notes and papers/articles addressing current issues in this domain.
+The Body of Knowledge (BOK) will incorporate links to existing bodies of knowledge and resources for Humanitarian Engineering and related fields and professions, as well as a collection of case studies, practice notes and papers/articles addressing current issues in this domain.
 These will be complemented by webinars to explore topics of interest and encourage discussion and knowledge sharing through our discussion forums.

 How you can get involved

 The steering committee welcomes input and involvement from the broader community of practitioners.
 Ways that you can help drive the success and value of HECoP is:

 - Become a member.
 Membership is free to all interested professionals and members of the public.